 The original CINR project and the Phase II Continuation CINR project are separate competitive DOE awards.
-Although the research scope should seamlessly transition, the original CINR award will conclude between January 1, 2024, and September 30, 2024, and the Phase II Continuation project will begin on August 1, 2024.
+Although the research scope should seamlessly transition, the original CINR award will conclude between January 1, 2025, and September 30, 2025, and the Phase II Continuation CINR project will begin on August 1, 2025.
 Remaining funds from the original CINR project cannot be transferred to the Phase II Continuation CINR project award.
-CINR projects that are concluding on a no-cost time extension can apply for a Phase II Continuation award.
-The active CINR project and Phase II Continuation CINR award can have minimal overlap, typically no more than two months between August 1, 2024, and September 30, 2024.
+CINR projects that are concluding on a no-cost time extension can apply for a Phase II Continuation CINR award.
+The active CINR project and a Phase II Continuation CINR award can have minimal overlap typically no more than two months between August 1, 2025, and September 30, 2025.

 NE anticipates that Phase II Continuation CINR projects will be awarded so that there is no gap in funding between the original CINR project and the newly awarded Phase II Continuation CINR project.
-If there is a gap in funding due to the project ending before September 30, 2024, the PI must provide a clear mitigation and justification plan for how the project will restart after a short lapse in funding.
+If there is a gap in funding due to the project ending before July 31, 2025, the PI must provide a clear mitigation and justification plan for how the project will restart after a short lapse in funding.